PITTSBURGH ASSOCIATION OF THE DEAF, INC.

 Section 5.
 The Assistant Treasurer shall assist the Treasurer in the performance of the duties outlined in Article VI, Section 4, and shall perform such other duties such directed by the President and the Treasurer.

 Section 6.
-The Financial Secretary shall collect the monthly dues of the members, keep a record of such payments and turn all monies collected over to the Treasurer before the date of the monthly audit by the Trustees.
+The Membership Secretary shall collect the monthly dues of the members, keep a record of such payments and turn all monies collected over to the Treasurer before the date of the monthly audit by the Trustees.

 Section 7.
 The Trustees shall make a monthly audit and examination of all the club’s accounts and financial affairs.
 They shall check up all receipts and scrutinize all the disbursements for whatsoever purpose and by whatsoever made and authorized.
 The trustees shall have the responsibilities which include but not limited to developing and overseeing the budget process, providing for financial controls and analysis of financial reports, review and approval of annual operations, review of extraordinary expenditures exceeding $200 and review of investment policies for liquid assets of the organization.
 The trustees shall provide necessary and periodic reports of finances to the active members.
 They shall not serve on any committees.